cybruGhost/THE-CUBE/README.md

 - **Cubic Music APK** – Lightweight Music Player for Android
 - **PC EXE** – For Windows, Kali, and Ubuntu (Supports Mac)

-All packages are optimized and ready to use.
+All packages are optimized and ready to use..

 ---